allpix-squared/allpix-squared/etc/examples/source_measurement/README.md

 ## Source Measurement with Shielding

 This example simulates an (admittedly not very physical) source emitting electrons with Gaussian distributed energy of $`N(0.56MeV, 0.20MeV)`$.
-A Medipix-type detector is placed below the source, The detector is shielded with an additional sheet of aluminum with a thickness of 8mm, no misalignment is added but the absolute position and orientation of the detector is specified.
+A Medipix-type detector is placed below the source, shielded with an additional sheet of aluminum with a thickness of 8mm.
+No misalignment is added but the absolute position and orientation of the detector is specified.

 The setup of the simulation chain follows the "fast simulation example:
 The charge deposition is performed by Geant4 using a standard physics list and a stepping length of 10um.